Reggie Bush: Heisman reinstatement campaign and success (2020–2024)

 On June 9, 2020, USC announced they would be ending their disassociation with Bush following the conclusion of the NCAA's mandated 10-year span.
 After the NCAA ruled to allow players to make money from their name, image, and likeness (NIL) on June 30, 2021, Bush began advocating for the reinstatement of his Heisman Trophy and USC records.
 He reached out to the NCAA and the Heisman Trust president Michael Comerford, but received a call from Rob Whalen, the executive director stating that Comerford would not be corresponding with them.
 On July 2, the Heisman Trust issued a statement saying that the award would be returned to Bush if the NCAA reinstated his 2005 status at USC.
 On July 28, a statement issued by the NCAA said that no previous infractions would be re-evaluated, as the updated NIL rules continued to prohibit "pay-for-play type arrangements."

-In April 2023, billboards began to appear in the Los Angeles area demanding the return of Bush's Heisman.
+In April 2023, billboards began appearing in the Los Angeles area demanding the return of Bush's Heisman.
 On August 14, 2023, attorneys representing USC and Bush submitted a petition to the NCAA Committee on Infractions, asking them to review their 2010 case and reconsider their decision.
 On August 23, Bush announced that he was filing a defamation lawsuit against the NCAA.
 The lawsuit alleges that their use of the phrase "pay-for-play" in their July 2021 statement was a false claim directed at him that, consequently, damaged his reputation.
 The purpose of this lawsuit was to help him achieve his goal of reacquiring his trophy.
 Former Heisman winners Eddie George and Johnny Manziel voiced their support of Bush, with the latter announcing that he would boycott all future Heisman ceremonies until Bush would be allowed to stand on stage with him.

 On April 24, 2024, the Heisman Trust announced it would return the Heisman Trophy to Bush, citing "enormous changes in the college football landscape".
 Among the changes cited, were changes to the NCAA's NIL payment policy and the U.S. Supreme Court's 2021 decision that questioned the legality of the NCAA's amateurism model.
-USC also restored Bush's banner at the Los Angeles Memorial Coliseum and retired his number alongside the school's other Heisman winners.
-In a statement, Bush said "I am grateful to once again be recognized as the recipient of the Heisman Trophy.
+USC also restored Bush's banner at the Coliseum and retired his number alongside the school's other Heisman winners.
+Bush said in a statement: "I am grateful to once again be recognized as the recipient of the Heisman Trophy.
 This reinstatement is not only a personal victory, but also a validation of the tireless efforts of my supporters and advocates who have stood by me throughout this arduous journey".